zb3qk/markdown-e/README.md

 ## File Formats

 ### .mded
 This is the markdown-e dictionary file.
 This is where one would define their custom elements and their input parameters.
 An example is in the project.

+### .mde
+The format of the .mde file is similar to that of a normal .md (markdown) file.